The N.C. Department of Transportation and the Federal Highway Administration agree that the Preferred Alternative for the widening of I-26 is the

 The Hybrid 6/8-Lane Alternative meets the project's purpose and need of reducing congestion and has the fewest impacts to the community and environment.
 The Preferred Alternative was also identified as the Least Environmentally Damaging Practicable Alternative by environmental agency partners.

 During an October 2016 public comment period, NCDOT heard concerns from the public that proposed interchange improvements at U.S. 25 (Asheville Highway, Exit 44) would result in a footprint that had too many impacts to homes and businesses.

 NCDOT chose to build a

 diverging diamond interchange after studying two design possibilities that would reduce the footprint – the other being a synchronized interchange.

-By comparison to the previously proposed interchange, shown at the public hearing in October 2016, the revised diverging diamond interchange reduces the number of buildingfrom 11 to 0 and the number of impacted parcels of property from 41 to 11.
+By comparison with the previously proposed interchange, shown at the public hearing in October 2016, the revised diverging diamond interchange reduces the number of buildings from 11 to 0 and the number of impacted parcels of property from 41 to 11.
 It also has fewer impacts to streams, wetlands, and natural communities and has a reduced cost.

 U.S. 64 Interchange

 During the public comment period in October 2016, NCDOT also heard concerns from citizens and local officials that the U.S. 64 interchange with I-26 (Exit 49) needed improvement.